ArrisLee/admr-gen/README.md

 ## Installation

-Use `go get` to donwload bin file, which will be saved in `$GOPATH/bin` directory.
+Use `go get` to donwload bin file, which will be installed in `$GOPATH/bin` directory.

 ```sh
 go get -u "github.com/ArrisLee/admr-gen"
 ```

-If you haven't add `bin` dir to your system `$PATH`, modify your bash profile or zshrc file by adding following lines:
+If you haven't add `bin` dir to your system `$PATH`, modify your bash profile by adding following lines:

 ```sh
 export GOPATH=/your/own/go/path
 export PATH=$PATH:$GOPATH/bin

 ```
-This will allow you to use go binaries in terminal.
+This will allow you to use installed go binaries in terminal.

+## Parameters

+`--file` - mandatory.
+Path to the input YAML file, e.g., `./deployment.yaml` or `./pod.yaml`
+`--operation` - optional.
+Expect operation value in admission review output, available values: `create`, `update` and `delete`. 'create' operation will be applied by default if this param is missing

 ## Usage